 Northern Onondaga Public Library (NOPL) serves the Upstate New York communities of Brewerton, Cicero, and North Syracuse.
 These libraries were established and grew independently in their respective communities for years.
 In 1995, legislation was introduced in the NY State Assembly that joined these libraries together within a special district, resulting in the three NOPL branches familiar to residents today.

-A brief history of the Northern Onondaga Public Library:
+A Brief History of Northern Onondaga Public Library

 The Northern Onondaga Public Library District (NOPL) was formed through a grass roots effort by community members who recognized that their growing communities needed better library service than could be offered by their three village libraries.
 Their dream was to secure for the future, libraries with adequate staffing and well-equipped facilities to meet the needs of their growing communities.

 These library leaders overcame the historical barriers of local rivalries and competition.
 They worked together and came up with a plan to change the structure of their libraries from three separate free association libraries to a single Special Legislative District Public Library.
 This significant change allows NOPL to go directly to the taxpayers of the district with an annual operating budget.

 Legislation introduced by Michael Bragman in the New York State Assembly on January 30, 1995 created the district and established procedures for electing trustees and raising funds through a library tax.
 The library began operations on January 1, 1996.